The History of Gambling in California

-Poker players in California can play in card rooms and Indian casinos throughout the state, though California online poker continues to be debated in and out of the legislature.
+Poker players in California can play in card rooms and Indian casinos throughout the state, though California online poker, as well as California online casinos, continue to be debated in and out of the legislature.

 All casino games can be played at Indian casinos in the state, and table games like poker can be found in California card rooms, of which there are more than 100.
 Said card rooms also offer games like blackjack and mahjong but with California rules that prohibit the casino from being the bank.
 Commerce Casino in Los Angeles is the largest card room in the world, and it hosts the L.A.
 Poker Classic poker tournament each year.
 Other casinos, like The Bicycle Club and Bay 101, also host major poker tournaments.
 In addition, horse betting is popular and allowed at any of the racetracks located throughout the state.

 Play Poker at BetOnline, CardsChat.com's Top Rated Poker Site »